Juvederm pertains to a brand of dermal filler developed and manufactured by the Dublin-based global pharmaceutical company Allergan.

 Is There Anything Else You Should Know About Juvederm?

 Some individuals wonder if they should get dermal fillers or Botox.
-Fillers and Botox are injectables that help get rid of wrinkles, but it depends on whether these wrinkles appear at rest or caused by repeated facial movements.
+Fillers and Botox are injectables that help get rid of wrinkles, but it depends on whether these wrinkles appear at rest or are caused by repeated facial movements.

 For wrinkles that appear when the face is at rest, dermal fillers are recommended.